suyuan32/simple-admin-core/docs/simple-admin/en/docs/docker.md

 #### default mysql account: root
 #### password： 123456

-### consul and redis do not have password adn token.
+### consul and redis do not have password and token.